Forever Halloween

-Forever Halloween is the fourth full-length album by American rock band The Maine, released on June 4, 2013, through 8123 Records.
+Forever Halloween is the fourth full-length studio album by American rock band The Maine, released on June 4, 2013 through the band's own label, 8123 Records.
 The album received generally positive reviews from critics.
 The album spawned two singles: "Happy" and "Ugly on the Inside".

 Background and recording

 In October and November 2012, the group went on a co-headlining US tour with Mayday Parade.
 Following the tour's conclusion, the group began working on their next album.

 The album, produced by Brendan Benson of The Raconteurs, is the band's second consecutive self-funded release following their departure from Warner Bros.
-Records.
+Records and marks their first release under their own label, 8123.
 "To be seen and treated as an equal by someone you hold in high regard is a gratifying and refreshing feeling," says frontman John O'Callaghan on working with Benson. "[He] opened his studio doors, did that and much more which helped provide the platform to create an album we can now all stand behind."
+It was recorded in Nashville, Tennessee.
+Steering away from having to use computer editing techniques, the band recorded the album through an analog tape, which guitarist Kennedy Brock stated, "We had never done anything like that — we all recorded everything at the same time.
+Bands do live records, but vocals are usually done later, but he [John] was sitting there doing it."
+O'Callaghan described the album as their "most honest" to date.
 The group posted a studio update video on February 13.
 Throughout the month and March, the group constantly posted studio update videos.
 On March 9, the group announced they had finished recording.
 On April 4, it was announced that the album was mixed and mastered.